 You may choose to walk as an individual or part of a team.
 Every walker must complete an individal registration form.
 If you are walking with a team all individual registration forms and donations must be turned in together by your team leader.

-Registration fee to particpate: $15 for students, $25 for an individual (non-student), and $20 for a member of a team (non-student)
+Registration fee to particpate: $15 for students, $25 for an individual (non-student), and 12 & under is free!

-Register early and save $5 -- turn in your registation form(s) by October 16th to qualify for this discount.
+Register early and save $5 -- register by April 4th to qualify for this discount.
 Pre-registration is appreciated, however day of event registrations are also accepted.

 Help us spread the word - share our flyer!

 The Steps to Make a Difference Walk is led by the UW Green Bay Philanthropy Club.
 The Steps Walk is the campus response to the national Make a Difference Day, held annually in October (the 27th this year).
 Steps Walk encourages UWGB students, student organizations, faculty, staff and Green Bay community members to ‘step up and help others’ by enjoying a walk on the campus arboretum trail and donating to a select group of nonprofit organizations.
 The walk aids organizations that serve thousands of people throughout the Green Bay community, but also provides an opportunity for students to learn how to organize, advertise and lead an event, as well as connect together with campus and community members to help others.